Rubjerg/Graphviz.NetWrapper/README.md

     [Test, Order(2)]
     public void Layouting()
     {
-        // If we have a given dot file (in this case the one we generated above), we can also read it back in RootGraph root = RootGraph.FromDotFile(TestContext.CurrentContext.TestDirectory + "/out.dot");
+        // If we have a given dot file (in this case the one we generated above), we can also read
+        // it back in.
+        RootGraph root = RootGraph.FromDotFile(TestContext.CurrentContext.TestDirectory + "/out.dot");

-        // We can ask Graphviz to compute a layout and render it to svg root.ToSvgFile(TestContext.CurrentContext.TestDirectory + "/dot_out.svg");
+        // We can ask Graphviz to compute a layout and render it to svg. root.ToSvgFile(TestContext.CurrentContext.TestDirectory + "/dot_out.svg");

-        // We can use layout engines other than dot by explicitly passing the engine we want root.ToSvgFile(TestContext.CurrentContext.TestDirectory + "/neato_out.svg", LayoutEngines.Neato);
+        // We can use layout engines other than dot by explicitly passing the engine we want. root.ToSvgFile(TestContext.CurrentContext.TestDirectory + "/neato_out.svg", LayoutEngines.Neato);

-        // Or we can ask Graphviz to compute the layout and programatically read out the layout attributes
+        // Or we can ask Graphviz to compute the layout and programatically read out the layout
-        // This will create a copy of our original graph with layout information attached to it in the form
+        // attributes This will create a copy of our original graph with layout information attached
-        // of attributes.
-Graphviz outputs coordinates in a bottom-left originated coordinate system.
+        // to it in the form of attributes.
+Graphviz outputs coordinates in a bottom-left originated
-        // But since many applications require rendering in a top-left originated coordinate system,
+        // coordinate system.
+But since many applications require rendering in a top-left originated
-        // we provide a way to translate the coordinates.
+        // coordinate system, we provide a way to translate the coordinates.
         RootGraph layout = root.CreateLayout(coordinateSystem: CoordinateSystem.TopLeft);

         // There are convenience methods available that parse these attributes for us and give